 You will also want to use cycling shorts just as you would on your outdoor bike rides, and in most cases you will either clip in with cycling shoes or use cages for your running shoes to fit in to.
 Don’t forget to have water and a towel nearby as well.

 Whatever your goals, we suggest you try to keep your cycling workouts going year-round.
-Sometimes that means going indoors and doing these videos.
+Sometimes that means going indoors and doing these videos, and the surprising thing is that you will find these workouts to be every bit as challenging as your good outdoor bike rides.
 Any of the ones we recommend above are excellent.
 Do them, and you will be able to keep your legs and lungs in excellent biking shape even in poor weather.